bsorav/superopt-project/README.md

 docker cp artifact-container:/home/eqcheck/artifact/graph_tsvc.pdf .
 ```

-Note that the runtimes are sensitive to the counter-examples returned by the SMT solvers and may be vary (in rare cases, extremely) under certain circumstances.
+Note that the runtimes are sensitive to the counter-examples returned by the SMT solvers and may vary (in rare cases, extremely) under certain circumstances.

 **Generating Table 4 like table for fig 8 benchmarks**

-After executing the benchmarks, run `make gen_lt_tables` and `make gen_tsvc_tables` for generating table 4 like table for benchmarks in figure 8 of the paper (see [this section](#howto-csv) for explanation of the CSV file).
+After executing the benchmarks, run `make gen_lt_tables` and `make gen_tsvc_tables` for generating table 4 like CSV files for benchmarks in figure 8 of the paper (see [this section](#howto-csv) for explanation of the generated CSV files).

 The names of the generated files are printed by the above commands and correspond to run configuration as shown below.